lochungtin/FullFrame/docs/frameworks/NextJS.md

 ## Initialisation

-Command I used to create initial the project directory.
+The command I used to create initial the project directory.

 ```bash
 npx create-next-app <project-name>